ahu-services/ansible-collection-censhare/censhare/roles/censhare_keycloak/README.md

 ## Requirements

-- Ansible 2.1 or higher.
+- Ansible 2.16 or higher (matches the collection `requires_ansible` setting).
-- Target hosts should be running a compatible Linux distribution with Podman and the required images available.
+- Target hosts should be running a compatible Linux distribution with Podman available.
+The role relies on Podman Quadlets (`state: quadlet`) when Keycloak or its bundled Postgres DB runs in containers.

 ## Role Variables